How to grow Kale

 Sowing Kale seeds

-Sow Kale seeds 1cm deep February-June in modules indoors, or outdoors in warmer temperatures, then transplant to final position 6-8 weeks later.
+Sow Kale Seeds February-June in modules indoors, or outdoors in warmer temperatures

 How to care for Kale